 Sample fresh produce at Adelaide Central Market

 Savour South Australia’s rich bounty of produce – farm-fresh fruit and vegetables, artisan cheeses, smoked meats and seafood – at Adelaide Central Market.
-For more than 140 years, the undercover market has been the epicentre for Adelaide’s food scene.
+The undercover market has been the epicentre for Adelaide’s food scene.
 Start with coffee at Fair Espresso and freshly baked pastries at Dough.
 Sample the local cheeses at Say Cheese and hard-to-find international cheese at The Smelly Cheese Shop.
 Drop by Island Pure, which brings together more than 25 producers from Kangaroo Island, and stocks small-batch gin, flavoured oils, honey and sticky figs. To discover the best of the market, join Mark Gleeson’s early morning walking tour, during which you’ll enjoy generous tastings and meet the people behind the stalls.

 Stroll along North Terrace

-Visit Adelaide’s tree-lined boulevard, North Terrace, home to the city’s most important cultural institutions.
-Housed in one of Adelaide’s most beautiful buildings, the Art Gallery of South Australia features a collection of more than 38,000 works spanning Australian, European, North American and Asian art.
-Delve into Australia’s natural and cultural heritage at the neighbouring South Australian Museum.
-From here it’s a 20 minute stroll to the Botanic Gardens, where you can wander among thousands of species of roses, and see three impressive glasshouses including the exquisite 1877-built Palm House.
-If you’re travelling with kids don’t miss the Adelaide Zoo, home to native Australian wildlife including koalas, Australia sea lions and kangaroos.
-If you love cricket, join a guided tour of Adelaide Oval, which takes you into the ground’s inner sanctum.
+Adelaide’s North Terrace is home to the city’s most important cultural institutions.
+The Art Gallery of South Australia features a collection of more than 38,000 works spanning Australian, Australian Aboriginal, European, North American and Asian art.
+Delve into Australia’s cultural heritage at the neighbouring South Australian Museum, which has the world's largest collection of Australian Aboriginal cultural artefacts.
+Next, stroll to the Botanic Gardens to wander among thousands of species of roses.
+If you’re travelling with kids don’t miss the Adelaide Zoo, and if you love cricket, join a tour of Adelaide Oval.
 Afterwards, visit the Bradman Collection, a private collection of memorabilia from Australia’s great Sir Donald Bradman.

 Explore Adelaide’s East End at Rundle Street.
 Originally home to Adelaide’s central market, the area is undergoing a retail renaissance with fashion boutiques – including Australian designers Gorman, Zimmermann and M.J.
 Bale – and specialty stores attracting the city’s style set.
 Find major department stores at Rundle Mall, shop for homewares along Norwood Parade and visit nearby Magill Road for art and antiques.